maxsargentdev/maxsargentdev/README.md

 ### Me

-- 🔭 I’m currently working on a greenfield project at Verint Systems.
+- 🔭 I'm currently working as a DevOps Engineer at a sports betting consultancy.
 - 🌱 I’m currently learning Golang and the Hashicorp stack.
 - 💬 Ask me about improving and streamlining software development practices.
 - :chart_with_upwards_trend: Aspiring 'Hands-on' Solution Architect.